deidril/pf2-pdf-en-import/README.md

 - #17 : Escorting a Mirage
 - #18 : Student Exchange
 - #19 : The Elsewhere Feast
+- #20 : The Dacilane Academy’s Show Must Go On

 ## Pathfinder Society Season 3